moleculerjs/site/source/docs/0.13/moleculer-db.md

 Moleculer framework has an official set of [DB adapters](https://github.com/moleculerjs/moleculer-db).
 Use them to persist your data in a database.

 {% note info Database per service%}
 Moleculer follows the *one database per service* pattern.
 To learn more about this design pattern and its implications check this [article](https://microservices.io/patterns/data/database-per-service.html).
+For *multiple entities/tables per service* approach check [FAQ](faq.html#DB-Adapters-moleculer-db).
 {% endnote %}

 ## Features